Why Insurance Inspections Are Essential for Florida Homeowners

 What Is a Wind Mitigation Inspection?

 A Wind Mitigation Inspection identifies features that help protect a home from hurricane and wind damage.
+Florida insurance companies often provide significant discounts for homes with wind-resistant construction.

 The inspection evaluates: